← Back to all stuff

 ExperimentDaily Driver

-Why I like things: home office, a house and too much curiosity
+Why I like things: home office, house and too much curiosity

-Why I keep trying products as a programmer, tech nerd and home-office person, and what owning a house has to do with it.
+Why I constantly try good stuff as a programmer, tech freak and home-office person, and what owning a house has to do with it.

 Published · January 12, 2026

-Why I like things: home office, a house and too much curiosity
+Why I like things: home office, house and too much curiosity

-I'm Marc, a programmer, tech nerd and probably the kind of person who does not simply turn on a new lamp, but first wants to know whether it can be controlled through an app, an automation or a stupid workaround.
+I am Marc, programmer, tech freak and probably the kind of person who does not simply turn on a new lamp, but first wants to know whether it can also be controlled through an app, automation or a dumb workaround.

 That is not always healthy.

-That is where good stuff starts for me.
+That is exactly where good stuff starts for me.

 Tech does not have to be spectacular

-I do not like products that only impress on a spec sheet.
+I do not like products that only impress on the spec sheet.

 That is not glamorous.